Post under construction.

 Modelled prior to 1743.

-The terracotta has a rather patchy surface that suggests to me that it has been stripped of an oil paint - there are remains of paint on the back - it was probably painted to resemble white marble
+The terracotta has a rather patchy surface that suggests to me that it has been stripped of an oil based paint - there are remains of white paint on the back - it was probably painted to resemble white marble

-Until recently this bust was believed to be by Roubiliac but because of the inscription on the marble bust at Trinity College, Dublin there is definitely uncertainty.
+Until recently this bust was believed to be by Roubiliac but because of the inscription on the very similar marble bust at Trinity College, Dublin there is definitely uncertainty.
 Ingrid Roscoe suggests that the terracotta is by Scheemakers but to me there is a lingering doubt. see (Walpole Journal 1999).

 Was the bust modelled by Roubiliac but carved in the Scheemakers workshop?
 A careful analysis of the facture and clay might clarify the matter.